-- Weather conditions: On a heavy rainfall day, the trek will be difficult and risky; following trek leader guidance and rules is of the utmost importance, especially near the second waterfall crossing and the near the waterfall area.
+- Weather conditions: On a heavy rainfall day, the trek will be difficult and risky; following the trek leader's guidance and rules is of the utmost importance, especially near the second waterfall crossing and the waterfall area.
 The sound of the Waterfall can be loud, and passing instructions complex, so please stay near the trek leaders and follow their instructions for your safety.
 The vast crowds also make it challenging.
 Kindly cooperate with your trek guides.

 - Alcohol and Drugs: Plus, avoid drinking or smoking during any treks in Maharashtra.
 Many people get intoxicated and reach the Waterfall.
-They are constantly screaming and try many stunts, swimming in the pool, diving into the deep end, and many end up drowning.
-Plus, the route has many boulders, stream crossing and dense jungle filled with snakes.
+They are constantly screaming and trying many stunts, swimming in the pool, diving into the deep end, and many end up drowning.
+Plus, the route has many boulders, a stream crossing, and a dense jungle filled with snakes.
 Intoxicated people create many anti-social issues leading to the ban of the Waterfall for many months

 19. What is the Devkund waterfall location?